graphcore/examples/README.md

 # Graphcore code examples

-This repository contains sample applications and code examples for use with Graphcore IPUs.
+This repository contains sample applications, code examples and tutorials for use with Graphcore IPUs.

 If you are interested in finding out more about Graphcore, including